Salt Lake City Wrongful Death Attorney

 Contact us right away if you suspect the death of a loved one was caused by the misconduct of another person or company.
 We will provide the legal guidance and compassion you need.

 What is considered a “wrongful death?”
-Wrongful death is when the death of a person is caused by the intentional act, recklessness or negligence of another individual or entity.
+Wrongful death is when the death of a person or loved one is caused by the intentional act, recklessness or negligence of another individual or entity.

 The following circumstances commonly give rise to wrongful death claims in Utah: